 Between work schedules and the legal obligations of owning a business, the extra work for employers is hardly a walk in the park.
 Nevertheless, some business owners still swear up and down that they'll never outsource their payroll.
 But it can't hurt to dig just a little deeper into the benefits of delegating some of the work to professionals.

 Here are the 5 most common excuses entrepreneurs use to justify why they don't outsource payroll management--and why they're not always right.

-You can use a calculator to estimate the cost of the services for your business.
+You can use a calculator to estimate - This link will open in a new window. the cost of the services for your business.
 When you consider all the time you spend managing payroll, using an outside service could provide you with a nice return on your investment.

 There are several options that help entrepreneurs cut down the amount of time spent on administration, automate recurring tasks and simplify processes.
 A team of specialists is also available to provide support.

 3. I have the time to do it!

 Any time spent managing payroll is less time spent developing business, operating the company, creating sales strategies or doing anything else that brings grist to the mill.